 Remote adventure ski touring in the High Caucasus, skiing in the shadow of Shkhara, the highest mountain in Georgia.
 Our principal objective for the trip is to visit the ‘lost world’ village of Ushguli, exploring the surrounding mountains on ski.
 This remote and uniquely preserved Unesco World Heritage site is only accessible via a long 4WD journey.
 The village is surrounded by fantastic ski terrain and a backdrop of the huge 5000m peaks of the Bezingi Wall.

 This is a remote trip, with 8 days of skiing for fit and experienced ski tourers, who already have previous hut to hut touring experience and are up for the challenge of some bigger (up to 1500m) skinning days.
 The terrain is extensive, with both north facing powder slopes and south facing spring snow slopes in the region.
 The trip also involves some difficult off road driving and we need to be more self-sufficient than on a typical ski touring trip to the Alps (see suitability notes below).
-Accommodation in Ushguli is at a local farm guesthouse: the food is great and the rooms have basic electric heating, but Ushguli is the highest permanently occupied village in Europe and therefore temperatures can sometimes be very low, so you will need to bring a 2-3 season sleeping bag to supplement the bedding and a good down jacket for this part of the trip.
-In terms of comfort/hardship, it’s best think of Ushguli as a hut touring trip, rather than a valley based day touring week.
+Accommodation in Ushguli is at a local farm guesthouse: the food is great and the rooms have electric heaters, but Ushguli is the highest permanently occupied village in Europe and night time temperatures can sometimes be low, so you need to bring a 2-3 season sleeping bag* to supplement the bedding and a good down jacket for this part of the trip – ie it’s best think of Ushguli as a hut touring trip, rather than a day touring type trip!

 NB This is an ‘off the beaten track’ ski trip to a less developed nation, so a flexible mindset and sufficient fitness and experience to deal with unexpected challenges are a pre requisite for safety and enjoyment on this type of holiday.
 Expect the unexpected and you’ll have a great time – but if you like everything to go like clockwork, then it’s best to ski in Verbier and Zermatt!
-There is also some serious off road driving involved, which may leave you out of your comfort zone (we mean this seriously) – you need to be aware of these factors before considering joining the tour.
+You need to be aware of these factors before joining the tour.

 Book early and receive a £100 discount >>Read More